School Curriculum: An update

 The National Curriculum Framework 2014 is central to our curriculum and every pupil is taught in line with those expectations.
 However, our distinct curriculum also includes learning opportunities that are designed to support our values and reflect our local communities whilst retaining the flexibility to respond to our children’s changing interests and the developing world around them.

-This year, our curriculum provision is are enriched further through a regular programme of themed weeks and WONDER days.
+Our curriculum provision is are enriched further through a regular programme of themed weeks and WONDER days.
+We select these in response to feedback from our parent and carer communities, our children and in response to topic local, national and international events and themes.

 Units of learning